 You are here: Home » My Pregnancy » Screening Tests in Pregnancy » Screening for Hepatitis B, HIV and Syphilis

 A screening blood test for the infectious diseases HIV, syphilis and hepatitis B is offered if you are pregnant in England.
-If you test positive, specialist treatment can protect your baby.
+If you test positive, treatment can protect your baby.

 During your pregnancy, you'll be offered a blood test for 3 infectious diseases: hepatitis B, HIV and syphilis.
 This is part of routine antenatal screening, which is recommended for every pregnancy.